 You can remove a device from collection to initiate an implicit uninstall of an application using SCCM.
 Let’s understand the easiest way to enable implicit uninstallation of applications using SCCM.

 You can now enable the Configuration Manager application deployment to support implicit uninstall from the 2107 or later version.
 What does this mean?
 You will see this in the below section of this post.

-It would be best if you made sure the SCCM client version is 5.00.9058.1012 or later.
+It would be best to make sure the SCCM client version is 5.00.9058.1012 or later.
 The implicit uninstall option is not available for 2103 or previous versions of SCCM.
 You will need to upgrade both the SCCM server and the client to the latest version 2107 or later to use this feature.